dobtco/wintersmith-knowledge-base/contents/articles/screendoor/projects/using_labels.md

   - projectadmin-responses-show
 ---

-Labels are another helpful way to organize responses, and are similar in function to "tags."
+Labels (otherwise known as "tags") are another helpful way to organize responses.
 Responses can have multiple labels, and labels can be applied to any number of responses.

 ## Creating labels